Multi-Agent Deep Reinforcement Learning for Multi-Echelon Inventory Management

 Date Written: October 30, 2022

-We apply Multi-Agent Deep Reinforcement Learning (MADRL) to inventory management problems with multiple echelons and evaluate MADRL's performance to minimize the overall costs of a supply chain.
-We also examine whether the upfront-only information-sharing mechanism used in MADRL helps alleviate the bullwhip effect in a supply chain.
-We apply Heterogeneous-Agent Proximal Policy Optimization (HAPPO) on the multi-echelon inventory management problems in both a serial supply chain and a supply chain network.
-Our results show that policies constructed by HAPPO achieve lower overall costs than policies constructed by single-agent deep reinforcement learning and other heuristic policies.
-Also, the application of HAPPO results in a less significant bullwhip effect than policies constructed by single-agent deep reinforcement learning where information is not shared among actors.
-Somewhat surprisingly, when applying HAPPO, the system achieves the lowest overall costs when the minimization target for each actor is a combination of its own costs and the overall costs of the system, and the fully self-interested reward target performs near-optimally, while one would expect using the overall costs of the system as a reward target for each actor would be optimal in training the models.
-Our results provide a new perspective on the benefit of information sharing inside the supply chain that helps alleviate the bullwhip effect and improve the overall performance of the system.
-Upfront information sharing and action coordination in model training among actors are essential, with the former more essential, for improving a supply chain's overall performance when applying MADRL.
-Neither actors being fully self-interested nor actors being fully system-focused leads to the optimal performance of policies learned and constructed by MADRL.
-Our results also verify MADRL's potential in solving various multi-echelon inventory management problems with complex supply chain structures and in non-stationary market environments.
+This work investigates the application of Multi-Agent Deep Reinforcement Learning (MADRL) on decentralized inventory management problems with multiple echelons.
+Specifically, we apply Heterogeneous Agent Proximal Policy Optimization (HAPPO) to the decentralized multi-echelon inventory management problems in both a serial supply chain and a supply chain network.
+We provide the formulation of decentralized multiechelon inventory management problems as Partially Observable Markov Games (POMGs) and investigate the effective design of reward functions for multiple actors.
+We find that the optimal objective for each actor is between being fully self-interested and being fully system-focused when considering the optimization of the overall performance of the system.
+Our numerical results show that policies constructed by HAPPO achieve lower overall costs than policies constructed by single-agent deep reinforcement learning and other heuristic policies.
+Also, the upfront-only information-sharing mechanism used in MADRL contributes to a less significant bullwhip effect than policies constructed by single-agent deep reinforcement learning where information is not shared among actors.
+Our results provide a new perspective on the benefit of information sharing in the supply chains that helps alleviate the bullwhip effect and improve the overall performance when applying MADRL.
+Our results also verify MADRL’s potential in solving various multi-echelon inventory management problems with complex supply chain structures and in non-stationary market environments.

 Keywords: Multi-Echelon Inventory Management, Multi-Agent Deep Reinforcement Learning, Bullwhip Effect